lzhenn/tracacode/SRC_MOD_LIB-2017/ReadMe.md

-This folder archives all source code modifications to CESM1.2 (or other models in the future) that I have implemented during my research.
+This folder archives all source code modifications to CESM1.2 (or other models in the future) that I have conducted during research.

-**Please use keyword "MOD" to lock the modification parts.**
+**Please use keyword "MOD" or "LZN" to lock the modification parts.**

+Another repo, called [CESM CAM FORCING MODULE (CCFM)](https://github.com/Novarizark/cesm-cam-forcing-mod), archives source modification for CESM users using external forcing files to conduct sensitive experiments in the CAM workflow.
+This flexible architecture enables you to deploy the module to a series of different versions of CESM (with careful check), although the source code was developed based on CESM1.2.2.
+That module was general enough to be applicable in a wide variety of questions by modifying the model prognostic physical tendencies.
+The common module embedded into the CESM architecture is still in development.
+You could make your choice to use the following specific files (including applications requesting source mods in CLM or POP), or use the CCFM for the CAM-only source mod applications.

 ### Content